-Map layers from different coordinate systems can be created in the same map object.
+Map layers from different coordinate systems can be created in the same map frame.
 Surfer converts the source coordinate system for each map layer to the target coordinate system for the entire map.
 The axes display the target coordinate system.
 A coordinate system is method of defining how a file's point locations display on a map.
 Different types of coordinate systems exist that control how the coordinates are shown on the map.
 In Surfer, a map can be unreferenced in local coordinates, referenced to a geographic lat/long coordinate system, or referenced to a known projection and datum.

 Back to Lesson 8 - Adding a Map Title